-Types of Employee Restricted 2010 F .
-10. 1 J/1/2022 Stock Awards Plan 2019 Employee Restricted Stock Awards Plan Approval Date by The Securities and Futures Bureau 7/12/ 2019 Grant Date 7/31/2019 10/30/2019 2/12/2020 4/29/2020 New Shares Issuance Date 8/20/2019 11/19/2019 3/4/2020 5/20/2020 Issued Shares of Employee Restricted Stock Awards 682,050 shares 14,300 shares 9,200 shares 44,450 shares Issue Price (NTD) 0 0 0 0 Percentage of Issued Shares to Outstanding Common Shares 0.84% 0.02% 0.01% 0.05% Regulations for setting the terms and conditions of restricted stocks for employees The RSAs granted hereunder will be vested at the equal rate of 25% per year over four (4) years from the RSA vesting commencement date.
+Types of Employee Restricted Stock Awards Plan 2019 Employee Restricted Stock Awards Plan Approval Date by The Securities 7/12/2019 and Futures Bureau Grant Date 7/21/2010 10/30/2019 2/12/2020 4/29/2020 New Shares Issuance Date 7/31/2019 8/20/2019 11/19/2019 3/4/2020 5/20/2020 Issued Shares of Employee 3/20/2020 Restricted Stock Awards 682,050 shares 14,300 shares 9,200 shares 44,450 shares Issue Price (NTD) 0 0 0 0 Percentage of Issued Shares to 0.84% 0.02% 0.01% 0.05% Outstanding Common Shares TI DCA 4 1.1 1 '11.1 .
+1 1 1 ( 0250/ Regulations for setting the terms and conditions of restricted stocks for employees The RSAs granted hereunder will be vested at the equal rate of 25% per year over four (4) years from the RSA vesting commencement date.
 Each 25% will be vested on the anniversary of the RSA vesting commencement date provided that such grantee employee continuously serves the Company or the subsidiary wholly owned by the Company to each corresponding anniversary.
 The chairman shall propose and submit the respective RSA vesting commencement date to the Board of Directors of the Company for the approval.
 The RSA vesting commencement date is not required to be the date when the RSA is granted, the date when the Board of Directors approves such grant, or the date when the grantee employee was on board.
-Restrictions before the vesting conditions are fully satisfied (1)The grantee en other rights or end the RSAs in any of (2)All the proposa and any other sha the custodian (as cumbrances on the other manner. al rights, motion randon randon rights sh e RSAs, or otherwights, speech righ vise dispose of ts, voting rights Custody of RSA Shares In the case that the employee shall, in such employee, treatment of the company in according of the company in according the satisfaction of the share and Cash Dalso be put in the ROC citizen, such for custody. mmediately after the cust such RSAs to ordance with the Coed hereunder, shall fithe vesting conductive trust.
-In the case the employee shall properties of the control of the case of the employee shall properties and the case of the employee shall properties are the employee shall properties and the case of the employee shall properties are the employee shall properties are the case of the employee shall properties are the employee shall pro the Company issue the trustee design ompany's instructions.
-Any and add from the unvestible that the grantee erout the RSA with es the RSAs to nated by the tion and, unless trusted till the Il the Restricted ted RSAs shall mployee is non- a custodian bank Effect in the event of any non- satisfaction of vesting conditions Cancellation RSA Shares If the vesting conditions are not fully satisfied, or in the event the employee's employment is terminated or inheritance occurs etc., all the rights attached to the unvested RSAs will be forfeited on the date when the termination of employment or inheritance takes effect, and the Company may redeem such RSAs at no consideration, and then shall cancel such RSAs.
-39,125 shares 4,950 shares 1,500 shares 4,025 shares Vested RSA Shares 421,600 shares 6,000 shares 4,100 shares 20,700 shares Unvested RSA Shares 221,325 shares 3,350 shares 3,600 shares 19,725 shares Percentage of Unvested RSA Shares to Outstanding Common Shares 0.27% 0.00% 0.00% 0.02%
+Restrictions before the vesting conditions are fully satisfied (1)The grantee employee shall not sell, transfer, make gift of, create other rights or encumbrances on the RSAs, or otherwise dispose of the RSAs in any other manner.
+(2)All the proposal rights, motion rights, speech rights, voting rights and any other shareholder rights shall be exercised by the trustee or the custodian (as applicable).
+Custody of RSA Shares In the case that the grantee employee is an ROC citizen, such employee shall, immediately after the Company issues the RSAs to such employee, trust such RSAs to the trustee designated by the Company in accordance with the Company's instruction and, unless otherwise provided hereunder, shall be continuously trusted till the full satisfaction of the vesting conditions.
+Any and all the Restricted Share and Cash Distribution derived from the unvested RSAs shall also be put in the trust.
+In the case that the grantee employee is non-ROC citizen, such employee shall put the RSA with a custodian bank for custody.
+Effect in the event of any non-satisfaction of vesting conditions If the vesting conditions are not fully satisfied, or in the event the employee's employment is terminated or inheritance occurs etc., all the rights attached to the unvested RSAs will be forfeited on the date when the termination of employment or inheritance takes effect, and the Company may redeem such RSAs at no consideration, and then shall cancel such RSAs.
+Cancellation RSA Shares 44,750 shares 4,950 shares 1,500 shares 5,325 shares Vested RSA Shares 579,362 shares 7,675 shares 5,900 shares 29,912 shares University of Harveste 1 BSA 57,938 shares 1,675 shares 1,800 shares 9,213 shares Percentage of Unvested RSA Shares to Outstanding Common Shares 0.07% 0.00% 0.00% 0.01%